rasiek/myWebsite/README.md

 # myWebsite

-Portfolio website showcasing some of my works.
-Site developed using Flask as backend, PostgreSQL as database and good ol' HTML, CSS and Javascript for the frontend.
-For deployment an AWS EC2 Linux server is used running Apache2 as Web server.
+v0.1 of my portfolio website.
+This site was developed using Flask in the backend and PostgreSQL as database.
+It was deployed until late september in an AWS EC2 Linux server that runned Apache2 as Web server.

 ## Technologies